maxbarnas/sigkill.dk/writings/par/lhomo.md

    tsx + tsy)
 ```

 (Proof of associativity left for the reader.)
-This operator has a
+This operator has an
-neutral element:
+identity element:

 ```
 e = (0, 0, 0, 0)